iarxm/csim-man/index.md

 ### Protest

-You're encouraged to protest your scores when you reason an error is significant In some cases, a major error can be reversed if the reversal is practical.
-But in general the result is final.
+Protesting is encouraged where there is a perceived error of consequence.
+In some cases, a major error can be reversed if the reversal is practical but in general the result is final.

+In the case of a protest, the schedule may be suspended to resolve the topic before proceeding with subsequent heats.
+Resolution can take the form of re-surfs, surf off's, and direct amendment of the result.

 Protesting achieves the following

-A. Improves judging and event management
+- A. Improves judging and event management by facilitating the realisation of errors.
-B. Improves dialogue with judges over errors made, and thus improves capacities in protesting results at real events
+- B. Improves ability to have difficult conversations with judges and administrators over errors made.
+Improves capacities in protesting results at real events.
-C. Improves your understanding of the judging criteria and priority
+- C. Improves understanding of the judging criteria and contest rules through critical debate.

-The organizers and judges will make mistakes.
-And they will also respond to protests with mistakes.
-Be understanding and patient with this
+Mistakes are expected in judging and organisation.
+Any system administered by humans will be prone to human error.
+A more reliable way to establish trust in a organisation is to be honest about that nature and to encourage open dialogue towards rapid improvement.
+Note that this process of creating critical thinking and open dialogue is even more prone to error than the subject in question.
+Mistakes will be made in protest and in response to protest.

-If you feel like a judgement or protest was unfairly dealt with, try again.
+Develop understanding and patience.
+If it feels like a judgement or protest was unfairly dealt with, continue to raise the top constructively with persistence.

-Consider this as part of the contest simulation, and so, learn how to do so in a way where your surfing will not suffer from the possible psychological consequences of recieving an unwanted decision.
+Consider this as part of the contest simulation and as part of the desired learning outcomes learn to protest as constructively and critically as possible.
+Stay calm and persist under pressure.
+Learn to facilitate a critical conversation when the point of contact is not reciprocating a critical conversation.
+Learn to accept when wrong and move forward.
+And achieve all of this without any negative psychological consequences.
 Develop resilience.

-If an athlete protests, then the schedule may be suspended to resolve the judgement before proceeding with subsequent heats